 Families caring for former athletes with brain damage need more support, new research shows

-Following former Rugby World Cup winner Steve Thompson's diagnosis of early-onset dementia at 42 and probable chronic traumatic encephalopathy (CTE), and a number of NFL and rugby league players facing a similar prognosis, a new research study explores the experiences of family members of former athletes with CTE.
+Following former Rugby World Cup winner Steve Thompson's diagnosis of early-onset dementia at 42 and probable chronic traumatic encephalopathy (CTE), a new research study explores the experiences of family members of former athletes with CTE.

 While the focus of much existing research is on the athletes themselves, this study tells the stories of family members who lived with a former athlete with CTE, seeing them go through severe cognitive and behavioural decline before dying.
 The researchers interviewed partners and children of the athletes to understand the challenges they faced, as well as their emotional responses and coping strategies as they lived through these experiences.